Aadi Saikumar: Career

-Aadi debuted in 2011 with K. Vijaya Bhaskar's directorial Prema Kavali.
+Aadi debuted in 2011 in director K. Vijaya Bhaskar's Prema Kavali.
 In this love story, he played the role of Srinu, a NCC Cadet who sets out to find the one who tortures his lover, thus trying to regain her heart after a break-up.
 Oneindia Entertainment commented on his performance stating "Aadi has done his role with good ease and his in dialogue delivery is as good as his father.
 He is quite comfortable in emoting the love and emotional scenes and he is also good at dances and action scenes.
 However, he should further improve his body language, as he appeared a little rigid in some scenes.
 But for a debutant hero, such situations are unavoidable."
-Aadi has won the Hyderabad Times award 2011 for Promising Newcomer Male, CineMAA Awards (2012) for best Debut Actor of 2012 and Filmfare Awards South (2012) for Best Male Debut – South of 2011.
-The film ran for 100 days.
+Aadi won the Hyderabad Times award for Promising Newcomer Male in 2011, CineMAA Awards (2012) for best Debut Actor of 2012 and Filmfare Awards South (2012) for Best Male Debut – South of 2011.

-His next release was B. Jaya's directorial Lovely (2012), was released on 30 March 2012.
-He played the role of Akash, a jovial person who hates father-daughter relationships, but starts respecting it after he meets with the father of the girl he loved.
+His next release was director B. Jaya's Lovely (2012), released on 30 March 2012.
+He played the role of Akash, a jovial person who hates father-daughter relationships, but starts respecting it after he meets with the father of the girl he loves.
 The film completed a hundred-day run on 7 July 2012 in 12 centres.
-In 2013, Aadi starred in Sukumarudu which was released on 4 May 2013 which was moderately successful.
+Aadi starred in Sukumarudu which was released on 4 May 2013 and was moderately successful.
 He then starred in Rough, directed by C. H. Subba Reddy.